 |New Jersey Adopts

-The New Jersey Council on Affordable Housing (COAH) recently published the new income limits for New Jersey’s six housing regions.
+On May 14, 2014, the New Jersey Council on Affordable Housing (COAH) published the new income limits for New Jersey’s six housing regions.
 The income limits are used to determine the eligibility of low- and moderate-income households, to price new sales and rental units, and to index the maximum resale price of existing sales units.

 The maximum income limits are based on the U.S. Department of Housing and Urban Development’s (HUD) Section 8 income limits for the state’s six housing regions, which are defined by COAH.